eksctl-io/eksctl/COMMUNITY.md

 - End users.
 IOW the reason why we are all here!
 - Community contributors.
 These could be end users themselves, or those working on their open-source game.
 - Maintainers.
-See [the maintainer doc](MAINTAINER.md#responsibilites) for a list of maintainer responsibilites.
+See [the maintainer docs](link coming soon before I merge) for a list of maintainer responsibilities.

 Decisions are made by Maintainers with input from both Amazon and the community.
 All the decisions which can be made publicly will take into account the opinions